virelay/virelay/docs/source/contributors-guide/backend-rest-api.rst

     $ uv build

-This will build the source distribution and the wheel for the package and store them in the :repo:`source/backend/dist` directory.
+This will build the source distribution and the wheel for the package and store them in the :repo:`dist` directory.
 The source distribution is a compressed archive containing the source code and the metadata required for installation, while the wheel is a binary distribution format that can be installed directly without the need for compilation.
 The wheel is the preferred format for distribution, as it is faster to install and more secure than the source distribution.